smae1993/flutter_simple_calculator/README.md

-# flutter_simple_calculator
+# Flutter Simple Calculator

-A new Flutter project.
+This project is designed with simple **StatefulWidget**.